 Belgium Waffler Maker - Belgian waffles are thicker and often larger than regular waffles because they are made with waffle irons with deeper grids.
 They are thicker on the outside.
 A traditional waffle is usually thinner and denser.
 Belgian waffles have deep pockets, whereas regular waffles have smaller pockets.
 We think you use less maple syrup because of these deeper pockets you don’t lose a lot of syrup to your plate.

 More Delicious Gluten-free Vegan Breakfast Recipes

-How To Make Homemade Vegan Protein Gluten-free Waffles
+Easy To Make Homemade Vegan Protein Gluten-Free Waffles

 - Waffle Maker - Preferably Belgian

 - ¾ cup gluten-free all purpose flour - we like using Better Batter brand

 - 2 teaspoons Baking Powder

 - ½ teaspoons Salt

 - 1 vegan egg - we like Bob's Red Mill

 - Combine your dry ingredients and wet ingredients in separate containers, making sure to mix each ingredient set well before mixing them together